VasilijeJukic01/MercilessWarrior-Java/README.md

     ```

 2.  **Start the Backend Services:**
     Open a terminal in the root directory and run the following Docker Compose command.
-This will build the images for each microservice and start them, along with the PostgreSQL databases and Redis instance.
+This will build the images for each microservice and start them, along with the databases, Redis, and Kafka.
     ```sh
     docker-compose up --build
     ```
     Wait for all the services to start up.
+You can monitor the logs with `docker-compose logs -f`.

 3.  **Run the Game Client:**
   - Open the `core` directory as a project in your IDE.